-Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
+Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the financial statements.
 Our audit procedures included, among others:

-- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Reviewing the Company's recent expenditure activity. - Assessing compliance with agreement and property payment obligations. - Evaluating title to ensure mineral claims underlying the E&E Assets are in good standing.
+- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the E&E Assets through discussion and communication with management. - Assessing compliance with agreement and property payment obligations. - Evaluating title to ensure mineral claims underlying the E&E Assets are in good standing.